vincent-lafouasse/so_long/README.md

 - enclosed in walls
 - contains only `01CEP`
 - at least 1E 1C 1P
-- there must be "a valid path"
-    - ie all collectibles and the
+- all tokens and exit must be reachable
+- filename must end with `.ber`
+- map not too big ig

 misconfiguration -> clean exit and return `Error\n` followed by error message of choice